-Choir 2-Advanced Choir: (A credit) Teacher approval required.
-This is an advanced vocal group concerned with advanced choral literature and techniques of singing.
+Orchestra 3: Teacher approval/audition required.
+This is an orchestra class focusing on advanced-level literature for orchestra.
 Rehearsals and performances outside of class time are part of the course requirement and will constitute a portion of the grade.
+Practice outside of class time with instrument is required.